Oblarg/curricula/information-theory-101/curriculum.md

 ### Topics

-- **Two-Part Encoding** Introducing the idea that any data can be described as "Model Description + Residual Error."
+- **Two-Part Encoding:** Introducing the idea that any data can be described as "Model Description + Residual Error."
 The model captures the regularities (the "universal" structure), while the error captures what's left over (the "particular" deviations).
 When you have enough data, this two-part structure becomes the best possible: you can't do better than describing the model and then encoding the residuals.

 - **The Central Limit Theorem as a Two-Part Description:** Exploring how the CLT shows that when you have many samples, any distribution (regardless of its complexity) simplifies to a Gaussian, which is completely characterized by just two numbers: the mean (average) and variance (spread).
 All the other details about the distribution become irrelevant when you have enough data.
 This is a profound simplification: infinite complexity → two numbers.
 Using the AEP (from Unit 3) to understand why this happens: the typical set concentrates around the mean with a spread given by the variance.
-- - **Pedagogical note:** This flips the perspective from Unit 3: there we viewed AEP as a discrete CLT (information theory through probability theory's lens).
+  - **Pedagogical note:** This flips the perspective from Unit 3: there we viewed AEP as a discrete CLT (information theory through probability theory's lens).
 Here we view CLT as a two-part encoding (probability theory through information theory's lens).
 This back-and-forth reveals the same deep structure from complementary angles, showing how the same mathematical pattern appears whether we're thinking about the concentration of probability (CLT) or the encoding structure revealed by entropy (AEP).
-- - **Pedagogical note:** The "two numbers" (mean, variance) themselves need encoding—we're describing the asymptotic structure where the model description becomes relatively small compared to the data.
+  - **Pedagogical note:** The "two numbers" (mean, variance) themselves need encoding—we're describing the asymptotic structure where the model description becomes relatively small compared to the data.
 In the discrete case, we can be concrete about this; the rigorous continuous case involves differential entropy and gets very technical.

 - **When Two Parts are Not Enough: Higher-Order Encodings:** Recognizing that the reduction to two numbers (mean and variance) and two-part encoding (model + error) are only the leading terms.
 When we have smaller datasets, care about convergence rates, need more precision, or have limited resources, we need higher-order terms.
 Just as we can refine a model by adding corrections (model + first-order error + second-order error + ...), we can refine our encoding structure.
 These higher-order terms correspond to higher-order entropies (conditional entropies of higher order, capturing dependencies beyond the simple model).
 This mirrors how distributions have more detailed statistics beyond mean and variance: the third statistic (skewness) captures asymmetry, the fourth statistic (kurtosis) captures tail behavior, and so on.
 The two-part/two-number structure is the main term of a deeper expansion that includes corrections.
 This completes the deep connection: just as physical systems have a full expansion (mean + variance + skewness + kurtosis + ...), information systems have (model + first-order error + second-order error + ...).
 The same mathematical structure governs both how physical systems simplify (reduction to statistics) and how information systems compress (encoding structure).
 When we need perfect reconstruction, we need all the statistics (all moments).
 As we allow approximations or have limited resources, we can use fewer bits, and the higher-order terms become less important.